danielbodnar/awesome-stars/README.md

 ## code

+- [michaelb/sniprun](https://github.com/michaelb/sniprun) - A neovim plugin to run lines/blocs of code (independently of the rest of the file), supporting multiples languages
 - [saviomartin/codehouse](https://github.com/saviomartin/codehouse) - A whole new world of 300+ developer cheatsheets
 - [iam-rohid/code-to-img](https://github.com/iam-rohid/code-to-img) - Code to Image converter is a beautifully designed application that helps you generate beautiful and customizable images of your code snippets.
 This is built for the developer by the developer.
 If you
 - [live-codes/livecodes](https://github.com/live-codes/livecodes) - Code Playground That Just Works!